Superphysics Superphysics

 We express this property of the surface by describing the latter as a continuum.

+For example, if 3 squares meet at a corner, then 2 sides of the fourth square are already laid.
+As a consequence, the arrangement of the remaining 2 sides of the square is already completely determined.
 But I am now no longer able to adjust the quadrilateral so that its diagonals may be equal.
-If they are equal of their own accord, then this is an especial favour of the marble slab and of the little rods about which I can only be thankfully surprised.
+If they are equal of their own accord, then this is an especial favour of the marble slab and of the little rods about which I can only be thankfully surprised.*

-By choosing one corner of a square as “origin,” I can characterise every other corner of a square with reference to this origin through 2 numbers.
-I only need state how many rods I must pass over when, starting from the origin, I proceed towards the “right” and then “upwards,” in order to arrive at the corner of the square under consideration.
+I only need state how many rods I must pass over when, starting from the origin, I proceed towards the “right” and then “upwards” in order to arrive at the corner of the square under consideration.

 These 2 numbers are then the “Cartesian co-ordinates” of this corner with reference to the “Cartesian coordinate system” which is determined by the arrangement of little rods.

 Let us say that the rods “expand” with the increase of temperature.
 We heat the central part of the marble slab, but not the sides.
 This messes up our squares.
-The little rods in the center of the table expand, whereas those on the outer part do not.

 The marble slab no longer is a Euclidean continuum.*

-We also can no longer use Cartesian coordinates But since there are other things which are not influenced in a similar manner to the little rods (or perhaps not at all) by the temperature of the table, it is possible quite naturally to maintain the point of view that the marble slab is a “Euclidean continuum.”
-This can be done by making a more subtle stipulation about the measurement or the comparison of lengths.
+But since there are other things which are not influenced in a similar manner to the little rods (or perhaps not at all) by the temperature of the table, it is possible quite naturally to maintain the point of view that the marble slab is a “Euclidean continuum.”

 Cartesian coordinates must then be discarded and replaced by another system which does not assume the validity of Euclidean geometry for rigid bodies*.

-*Einstein Note: Mathematicians solved this in this way: An ellipsoid is in Euclidean 3D space.
+Mathematicians solved this in this way: An ellipsoid is in Euclidean 3D space.
 It has a 2D surface just like a plane. the situation depicted here corresponds to the one brought about by the general postulate of relativity (Section 23).
 Gauss used this 2D geometry from first principles, neglecting the Euclidean continuum of three dimensions.
 If we stick to our example of the rigid rods on the marble slab, we will find that the laws of these rods are different from those of Euclidean plane geometry.
 Gauss pointed to Riemann’s method of dealing with multidimensional, non-Euclidean continua.
-Thus, those mathematicians long ago solved the formal problems of General Relativitys
+Thus, those mathematicians long ago solved the formal problems of General Relativity

 Any Comments?
 Post them below!